-- A breast lift.
+- Lifting the breasts.
 If you are replacing older implants, there may be some changes to the shape and perkiness of the breasts that occur naturally with age, and a lift will help the new implants sit at a nice position on the chest.

 The healing process following breast implant revision surgery is similar to the primary breast augmentation procedure.
 Depending on the nature or extent of the complications addressed during the surgery, recovery may take a bit longer than what you experienced the first time around.
 Our surgeons discuss any unique circumstances involving your recovery during the consultation.